cynotebo/KM-Workshop/Module 1.md

 ## Index Definition
 In this step, you are designing your Azure Search index.
-This is an imporant and powerful part of the index build process as you select they types of Analyzer(s) you want to use and make determimations on features such as which fields and data will be retrievable, filterable, sortable, and searchable.
+This is an important and powerful part of the index build process as you select the types of Analyzer(s) you want to use and make determinations on features such as which fields and data will be retrievable, filterable, sortable, and searchable.

 1. Give your index a name like *clinical-trials-small*